-SWMPC staff value the local importance of keeping the Pere Marquette, Blue Water, and Wolverine passenger rail lines in service for residents and visitors to southwest Michigan.
-SWMPC staff will continue to monitor the Midwest Regional Rail Initiative and how it would impact station communities along the Pere Marquette, Blue Water and Wolverine rail lines.
+SWMPC staff value the local importance of keeping the Pere Marquette passenger rail line in service for residents and visitors to southwest Michigan.
+SWMPC staff will continue to monitor the Midwest Regional Rail Initiative and how it would impact station communities along the Pere Marquette.